Here you will learn useful English holiday vocabulary words and expressions.

 Hope your travels always go according to plan, but now you know your English holiday vocabulary IF something goes wrong.

 English Holiday Vocabulary - Learn Words and Phrases

 according to plan – no problem

 strike – industrial action

 to notify in advance – to let someone know when something might happen

-accordingly – have a plan B (an alternative plan)
+to have a plan B – to have an alternative plan

 circumstances – situation